pjconnell/OCR-Translator/README.md

 The following steps will walk you through that set-up process.

 *Step 1* - Open the Google Colab notebook and save it to your Google Drive.
-I suggest putting it in a folder titled "OCR Translator" so you can keep the input/output files all in one place.
+I suggest putting it in a folder titled "Foreign Text OCR", or something similar, so you can keep the input/output files all in one place.

 *Step 2* - Create two new folders in the same file where you saved the Colab notebook. one should be titled "Input PDFs" and the other "Output TXTs".